Kiriche/Arrant/README.md

 #### Pack the Compendium

 Though the Basic compendium is rarely used, it is not packed and provided to the system automatically with the `build` command.
+Do not forget to shut down FoundryVTT before running this script.
 To do so, run the following:
 ```
 npm run pack
 ```